Buy Currency

 Local food courts

-In shopping centers and markets you'll often find food courts offering both Thai and international food at as little as 50p to £2 per dish.
+In shopping centres and markets, you'll often find food courts offering both Thai and international food from as little as 50p to £2 per dish.

 Simple local restaurants

-Simple, family run restaurants serve authentic Thai dishes at good prices.
-You will pay around £1.50 to £3 per dish.
+Simple, family-run restaurants serve authentic Thai dishes at good prices.
+Here, you can expect to pay around £1.50 to £3 per dish.

 Tipping in Thailand

-Tipping in Thailand is not as prevalent as in some Western countries, and while it’s certainly not expected, it’s appreciated.
+Tipping in Thailand is not as common as in some Western countries, and while it’s certainly not expected, it’s always appreciated.

-Tipping is a thank you for good service.
-You might round up the cost of a taxi ride or food bill and invite your server to keep the change.
+Tipping offers a thank you for good service.
+Rounding up the cost of a taxi ride or food bill is a small gesture that goes a long way in Thailand.

 Alcohol prices in Thailand